chorman0773/PkmCom-APL-Library/docs/TCP.md

 This Packet is sent and verified at the end of the handshake sequence.
-It contains a single Unsigned Int Enum Field, which should be exactly 0x504B4D00.
+It contains a single Unsigned Int Enum Field, which MUST be exactly 0x504B4D00.
 The Id of the Packet is 0xFF.

 ### Alternative Handshaking [pkmcom.handshake.alt]

 In certain situations, an alternative method is used to derive the Session Shared Secret, such as a password.
 After the messages are exchanged, if indicated by the server, the client and server should append some sort of alternatively exchanged secret to the combined messages (usually a password exchanged physically, such as in person).
 The AES Key should then be derived from that, and handshaking should be completed from that point.

-This is primarily used in LAN (indicated by the 0x80 bit set in the LAN Game type bitfield), but Servers can use this by requesting the secret be re-established with the reason code being set to 1 (password required), and as such, implement non-exclusive whitelists (whitelists that are not associated with one save file, or one sentry account, but are protected by a password).

 It is implementation-defined if a client supports alternative handshaking.